SED-EEW/SED-EEW-SeisComP-contributions/.github/pull_request_template.md

 Provide a clear and concise description of the changes proposed:
 - _What does this pull request do?_
 - _Why are these changes needed?_
 - _How were these changes implemented?_
+- Include a minimal description of the changes in the [CHANGELOG.md](https://github.com/SED-EEW/SED-EEW-SeisComP-contributions/blob/master/CHANGELOG.md) 🤓

 ## Testing
 Build tests will be ran automatically once the pull request is created. 😎